Estelindis/aikido/README.md

 1. Log into your GitHub account.
 2. Navigate to the [Repository](https://github.com/Estelindis/aikido).
-3. In the upper section of the repository, click the dropdown named 'Code'.
+3. In the upper section of the repository, click the dropdown named "Code".
 4. Copy the SHH address.
 5. Open GitBash.
 6. Navigate to the correct directory.
-7. Create a new directory named 'aikido'.
+7. Create a new directory named "aikido".
-8. CD into 'aikido'.
+8. CD into "aikido".
-9. Enter 'git clone SSH_ADDRESS'.
+9. Enter "git clone SSH_ADDRESS".
 10. GitBash will clone the repository into this directory.
-11. Enter 'code .' which will open VS CODE.
+11. Enter "code ." which will open VS CODE.

 # Used technologies and credits
 ## Languages